FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Monte Sereno homes from wildfire?

-How long does installation take for a Monte Sereno property?
+What does home hardening include for a Monte Sereno property?

 What are Monte Sereno defensible space rules?